 A responder that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1, has the SME to act as the Authenticator, and receives the first Authentication frame with a Nonce element, RSNE, RSNXE, and a Diffie-Hellman Parameter element shall:

-Verify that the AKM indicated in the RSNE rather than AKM suite selector element as defined in 12.4.4 (IEEE 802.1X authentication utilizing Authentication frames) is supported.
-Otherwise, the responder shall reject message 1 with status code set to STATUS_INVALID_AKMP.
+Verify that the AKM indicated in the RSNE rather than AKM Suite Selector(#712) element as defined in 12.4.4 (IEEE 802.1X authentication utilizing Authentication frames) is supported.
+Otherwise, the responder shall reject the first message(#691) with status code set to STATUS_INVALID_AKMP.

 Verify that the pairwise cipher indicated in the RSNE is supported.
-Otherwise, the responder shall reject message 1 with status code set to STATUS_INVALID_PAIRWISE_CIPHER.
+Otherwise, the responder shall reject the first message(#691) with status code set to STATUS_INVALID_PAIRWISE_CIPHER.

 Validate that the finite cyclic group indicated in the Diffie-Hellman Parameter element in the first Authentication frame is supported (present in dot11RSNAConfigDLCGroupTable).
-Otherwise, the responder shall reject message 1 with status code set to UNSUPPORTED_FINITE_CYCLIC_GROUP.
+Otherwise, the responder shall reject the first message(#691) with status code set to UNSUPPORTED_FINITE_CYCLIC_GROUP.

-Verify the public key indicated in the Diffie-Hellman Parameter element in message 1 as specified in 5.6.2.3 of NIST SP 800-56A R2.
+Verify the public key indicated in the Diffie-Hellman Parameter element in the first message(#691) as specified in 5.6.2.3 of NIST SP 800-56A R2.
 If verification fails, the responder shall reject the first Authentication frame with status code set to INVALID_PUBLIC_KEY.

-Verify that a PMKSA named via a PMKID in the RSNE exists for the specified AKM .
+Verify that a PMKSA named via a PMKID in the RSNE exists for the specified AKM if one or more PMKIDs are included(#705).

 If a PMKSA is identified, use PMKSA caching, does not process the EAPOL PDU in the first Authentication frame, and does not include EAPOL PDU in the second authentication frame.